BlessedForever04/Consist/README.md

 <h2>Dual To-Do Modes:</h2>
 <pre>Daily Tasks: Tasks reset daily, with a cool "Task Status" system and a gamified score to keep you motivated.

-Normal Tasks: A flexible list where tasks persist until you decide otherwise (yes, even that one task you've been ignoring for weeks).</pre>
+Normal Tasks: A flexible list where tasks persist until you decide otherwise.

+(yes, even that one task you've been ignoring for weeks).</pre>
 <br>

 <h2>Core Functionalities:</h2>